ggopinadh/My-Resume/README.md

   - Hardworking Nature

 ### *Goals:-*
-  - I want to become a 'Good Software Engineer' in a 'Highly Reputed Company'.
+  - I want to become a Good Software Engineer in a Highly Reputed Company.